 Fossil or regenerative?

-So when we ask ourselves if we have our current one running system Should we change, we must not forget to include the current status quo in the calculation.
+So if we ask ourselves if we have our current one running system Should we change, we must not forget to include the current status quo in the calculation.
 Because despite all justified criticism of some production and usage paths for biomass, the economic engine of our society has so far been operated almost exclusively with fossil and finite petroleum.
-Against the background of the overwhelming dominance of oil in our economic system, the focus is on a bio-based circular economy (BioEconomy) comparable to a detoxifying Biomass diet.
+Against the background of the overwhelming dominance of oil in our economic system, the focus is on a bio-based circular economy (Bioeconomy) comparable to a detoxifying Biomass diet.